opengaming/osgameclones/README.md

 status: enum            # One of: playable, semi-playable, unplayable
 lang: array             # List of programming languages used
 framework: array        # List of engines/tools used
-license: array          # See licenses in schema_clones.yaml
+license: array          # See licenses in games schema
-content: string         # One of: commercial, free, open, swapable
+content: string         # One of: commercial, free, open, swapable*
-                        # free means no cost, open means liberally licensed
-info: string            # Notes about the game
+info: string            # Miscellaneous notes about the game
 updated: string         # Date when game was added or updated
 images: array           # Link(s) to screenshot(s)
 video:
   youtube: string       # YouTube video ID
   vimeo: number         # Vimeo video ID

+# * free means no cost, open means liberally licensed
 ```

 ## Add a game parent